 I founded the department’s First World War Operations Research Group, in which academics, current and former research students share their interests in aspects of tactical and operational theory and practice on the western front in the First World War.
 Its on-going projects include a comparative study of military transformation in the three principal armies on the western front, and a study of French senior commanders.

-I convene the Institute of Historical Research’s military history research seminar and am British representative on the advisory committee of the Service Histories de la Défence in France and sit on the editorial board of the leading French military history journal, Revue Historique des Armées.
+I convene the Institute of Historical Research’s military history research seminar.
+I am British representative on the advisory committee of the Service Histories de la Défence in France and sit on the editorial board of its military history journal, Revue Historique des Armées.
 I am on the editorial board of the British Commission for Military History’s British Journal of Military History.